cavemandevs/caveman-linux/README.md

 # Caveman Linux : the next crappiest OS to hit the markets!

 ## upcoming features:
-- better version of GNOME shell! (crappier)
+- better version of GNOME!
-- insanely fast package management (not really, we're just using APT lmao)
+- insanely fast package management!
-- one billion extensions (truly a stable os) - (we want the best for you)
+- one billion extensions
-- stable! (of course not dumb bozo)
+- stable!

 ## specifications
-- built on Ubuntu Server (maybe)
+- built on Arch Linux
 - WILL be installed on a 17 y/o Dell studioslim d40s computer for testing

 ## Audit Logs